jzhao0626/Pandemic_Analysis/README.md

 ## DosesCasesBar.png
 Side by side bar chart of number of vaccines distributed and number of confirmed cases for each state.

+## DosesCasesLR.png
+Linear regression analysis graphic for number of vaccines distributed and number of confirmed cases for each state.